Building webOS Open Source Edition

 Using the mcf command, you can set up the followings:

-• A type of the webOS OSE image
+• The Type of webOS OSE image to build

-• How many resources to allocate to the build process
+• The number of logical CPU cores to allocate to the build process

 PropertyDescription